AlienX77-cmd/Machine-Learning-Practice-Project/README.md

 - GridSearchCV and RandomizedSearchCV
 - Model Selection Concept

+Building Machine Learning model from scratch with Python
+- Building Linear Regression from scratch with Python (and Numpy)

 Credit:
 I have learnt the Machine Learning Concept, Mathematics behind ML models and ML Projects from Siddhardhan (https://www.youtube.com/c/siddhardhan)